Leather Vs Synthetic Football Boots

 Big brands love synthetic materials for a number of reasons; firstly, they are cheaper and easier to produce; secondly, synthetic material holds colours, logos and designs much better than leather does.
 You’ve all seen some of the outrageously imaginative boot designs on show this year; these are all made possible thanks to synthetic materials.
 With leather, these designs fade as they have to be printed on top.
 Synthetics can have the designs made into them, so they will degrade much more slowly.

 Synthetic materials are completely waterproof, so they won’t absorb any water if you’re playing on a wet pitch and are super easy to clean after the game.
 One problem synthetic does suffer from however, is that when they do become wet, they become much slicker, making it harder to find that killer touch and to gain good grip when striking the ball.
 Developers combat this with a bunch of boot tech that will be installed on the boots upper.

 Cheap knock-offs are easy to spot when it comes to synthetics.
 The major boot developers have refined their techniques to create sleek, lightweight boots that are strong yet comfortable.
 Any cheaper alternatives will be heavier and much less comfortable.
 Unlike leather, synthetic material is going to take longer to break in but they will hold their shape longer as a result.

 As with any tough decision you need to weigh up the pros and cons.
-Your personal choice will be the major factor in deciding on a new pair of boots, but conditions, playing surfaces, style of play and prices are all gong to have an influence.
+Your personal choice will be the major factor in deciding on a new pair of boots, but conditions, playing surfaces, style of play and prices are all going to have an influence.